 As part of the Master’s degree program, students are required to complete courses totaling 120 ECTS credits in the following areas:

-*BC: For graduates of the Bachelor's degree program in Biological Chemistry **TC: For graduates of the Bachelor's degree program in Chemistry and Chemical Technology
+*BC: For graduates in the Bachelor's degree program in Biological Chemistry **TC: For graduates in the Bachelor's degree program in Chemistry and Chemical Technology

 Contact the Admissions Office for additional information about the admission requirements.